hayden0101/PhysicsEngine/README.md

 # PhysicsEngine
- A physics simulator that simulates a basic mass spring system and pendulum system using linear algebra and differential equations.
+A physics simulator designed using object oriented programming in C++ that uses Runge Kutta approximation to simulate different systems such as a mass spring system and pendulum system.